jonathon-langford/hgcal-linkmapping/README.md

 In `main.py`:

-- `plot_lpGBTLoads`, `plot_ModuleLoads`: Processes MC event data and determines the average number of TCs, or words, per lpGBT
+- `plot_lpGBTLoads`, `plot_ModuleLoads`: Processes MC event data and determines the average number of TCs, or words, per lpGBT.

 In `rotate.py` and `rotate.cxx`
 - Python and C++ implementations of the mapping between 120 degree HGCal sectors in (u,v) coordinates.

 In `fluctuation_postprocess.py`

 - `plot_Truncation`: If this is set to true in `config/fluctuations.yaml` then a study is performed looking at the effect of applying 1%, 5% and 10% truncation of trigger cells.
-The function assumes that there are two equally regions (i.e. phiDivisionX and phiDivisionY) with the same maximum TCs.
+The function assumes that there are two equally-sized regions (i.e. phiDivisionX and phiDivisionY) with the same maximum TCs.

-- `plot_MeanMax`: If this is set to true in `config/fluctuations.yaml` then a histogram is produced for each bundle (24 in total) showing maximum number of TCs seen over all events in each r/z bin as well as the mean, and the mean plus the standard deviation.
-There is also a summary plot produced showing the maximum of each bundle as a function of r/z plotted on top of each other.
+- `plot_MeanMax`: If this is set to true in `config/fluctuations.yaml` then a histogram is produced for each bundle (24 in total) showing the maximum number of TCs seen over all events in each r/z bin as well as the mean, and the mean plus the standard deviation.
+There is also a summary plot produced showing the maximum number of TCs as a function of r/z for each bundle plotted on top of one other.
 There are two optional arguments.
-Firstly if `useMaximumXY` is `True` (which it is by default) then for each event the maximum is taken of the r/z bin in the phidivisionX and phidivisionY regions.
-Otherwise the sum is taken.
+Firstly if `useMaximumXY` is `True` (which it is by default) then for each r/z bin in each event the maximum number of TCs out of the phidivisionX and phidivisionY regions is taken.
+Otherwise the sum of the r/z bins in the two regions is taken.
 Secondly if `plotIndividualEvents` is set to `True` then for bundle 0 the r/z values for each event are plotted on the same histogram.